-For many employers, finding missing participants can seem an impossible task.
+For many employers, finding lost 401k plan participants can seem an impossible task.
 Nevertheless, employers are required to take all reasonable actions to locate a missing participant.
 Employers have a fiduciary obligation under ERISA to locate or “make a reasonable effort” to find a missing participant of a terminated defined contribution plan.
 Failing to do so could lead to a plan liability.

 The IRS has rules that help determine when terminated participants can or must take distributions of their account balances from their 401(k) plans.
 Generally, if a participant has a vested balance of at least $5,000 in the plan, they are allowed to keep their funds in the plan as long as they would like, subject to the attainment of age 70 ½ when they must take a Required Minimum Distribution.
 Participants with balances below the $5,000 threshold can be forced to withdraw their funds from the plan if they are given appropriate notice prior to the payment.